Ambitious Slow Lane Swimmer

 Ambitious slow lane swimmer blog is a bi-weekly writing exercise aspires to bubble away the underwater memories and gesture surrounded by this very watery melancholic hue.

 One winter in her early twenties, working in a warehouse as a night-shifter, she decided to visit swimming pools after her night shift at dawn.
 Now she swims every Sundays early morning.
-Often alone, an ambitious slow lane swimmer reminds us a small dose of damp humility when one floats around and crawls through life aquatic.
+Often alone, an ambitious slow lane swimmer reminds us a small dose of damp humility when one stays afloat and crawls through life aquatic.

 Also find her Selected Chinese writings (2005 - 2010):